ToughTechs151/frcopengrok/README.md

 git config --global core.editor vim

 Note: preinstalled .bashrc has a bug.
-Where it sets PS1 for xterms, the part aboue debian_chroot is in double quote instead of single quotes.
+Where it sets PS1 for xterms, the part about debian_chroot is in double quote instead of single quotes.

 </pre>